tobermory/RTX-make-gcc/README.md

 $ git clone https://github.com/ARM-software/CMSIS_5.git
 $ cd CMSIS_5 && git checkout 5.6.0
 ```
-Other tags may work too, I have built against 5.6.0 for a year or two.
+Other tags may work too, I have used 5.6.0 for a year or two.

 Then, return to this project and